The Silicon Valley Bank Bailout Didn’t Need to Happen

 THE FIRST WORDS OUT OF THE MOUTH of Rep. Katie Porter (D-CA) when I talked to her on Sunday were: “Can you believe we have to talk about this shit again?”
 She was referring to a conversation we had in 2018, when she was still just a financial expert and a candidate for Congress, about S.2155, which I call the Crapo bill, a reference to its co-author (Idaho Republican Sen. Mike Crapo) and its underlying contents.

-Silicon Valley Bank’s CEO, Greg Becker, lobbied explicitly for banks under $250 billion to be exempted from additional stress tests and heightened capital and liquidity requirements.
+Silicon Valley Bank’s CEO lobbied explicitly for banks under $250 billion to be exempted from additional stress tests and heightened capital and liquidity requirements.

 The Crapo bill, designed in conjunction with four conservative Democrats on the Senate Banking Committee who went around their ranking member, Sen. Sherrod Brown (D-OH), to do it, was supposed to be simple regulatory relief for tiny community banks overburdened by the onerous rules of the Dodd-Frank Act.
 In reality, it was deregulation for “stadium banks,” which as I explained in my exhaustive piece at the Intercept in 2018, refers to banks that are smaller than the real giants like JPMorgan Chase and Wells Fargo, but big enough to spend money granting naming rights to a stadium.